Frequently asked questions

 What is the difference between Mechanical and Mechatronics?

-- Mechanical focuses on design, production and operation of mechanical devices, machinery and systems.
+• Mechanical engineering focuses on the design, production, and operation of mechanical devices, machinery, and systems.

 I'm a bit nervous about Auckland's big city life.